 The last couple of weeks have seen an enormous amount of information sent out by HMRC and we’ve been answering your questions as quickly and thoroughly as we’re able, but it is changing all the time, so please bear with us.
 We will try to keep the website as upto date as we can.

 The retail and hospitality sectors have a rates holiday for 2020/21, and businesses within these sectors with rateable values below £51,000 will receive cash grants.
 These schemes will all be automatically administered by your local authority you do not need to make a claim.

-VAT payments for the three months to June 2020 are deferred to 31 March 2021, and the 31 July Self Assessment payment on account is also deferred until 31 January 2021.
+VAT payments for the three months to June 2020 are deferred to 31 March 2021, don’t forget to cancel your direct debit if you wish to use this deferral.

 If you need time to settle any tax liabilities there is a special Covid 19 Time to Pay facility ring 0300 0159 559 to get help.

 There are also schemes to help fund the self-employed and employees and you can read more on the links below.

 Remember we’re always available to assist you and your business.